yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/cloud-admin-apikeys.md

 YugabyteDB Managed provides a REST API so that you can manage clusters programmatically.
 The API uses bearer token authentication, and each request requires a secret key, called an API key.
 Admin users can generate API keys for your account.

 API keys are not stored in YugabyteDB Managed.
+Safeguard them by doing the following:

-Safeguard your API keys by storing them in a secure location with strong encryption.
-Revoke keys that are lost or compromised.
-Don't embed keys in code - applications that contain keys can be decompiled to extract keys, or de-obfuscated from on-device storage.
+- Store API keys in a secure location with strong encryption, such as a password manager.
+- Revoke keys that are lost or compromised.
+- Don't embed keys in code.
+Applications that contain keys can be decompiled to extract keys, or de-obfuscated from on-device storage.
 API keys can also be compromised if committed to a code repository.

 You must be signed in as an Admin user to create and revoke API keys.